|Docs

 Next.js is a React framework for building full-stack web applications.
 It handles server-side rendering, static generation, API routes, and routing.

-This guide covers how to deploy a Next.js app to Railway in four ways:
+This guide covers how to deploy a Next.js app to Railway and connect it to a Postgres database:

 1. One-click deploy from a template.